Complexity Classification in Infinite-Domain Constraint Satisfaction: The Existential Second-Order Perspective

 \begin{theorem} Let $\Phi$ be an SNP sentence.
-Then the class of structures that satisfies $\Phi$ is closed under disjoint unions if and only if $\Phi$ is equivalent to a connected SNP sentence. \end{theorem}
+Then the class of structures that satisfy $\Phi$ is closed under disjoint unions if and only if $\Phi$ is equivalent to a connected SNP sentence. \end{theorem}

-\begin{proof} Let $\Phi$ be of the form $\exists R_1,\dots,R_k. \; \forall x_1,\dots,x_l. \; \phi$ where $\phi$ is a quantifier-free first-order formula over the signature $\sigma = (\tau \cup \{R_1,\dots,R_k\})$.
+\begin{proof} Let $\Phi$ be of the form $\exists R_1,\dots,R_k \, \forall x_1,\dots,x_l. \, \phi$ where $\phi$ is a quantifier-free first-order formula over the signature $\sigma = (\tau \cup \{R_1,\dots,R_k\})$.

 Suppose first that $\Phi$ is connected, and that $\bA_1$ and $\bA_2$ both satisfy $\Phi$.
-In other words, there is a $\sigma$-expansion $\bA_1^*$ of $\bA_1$ and a $\sigma$-expansion $\bA_2^*$ of $\bA_2$ such that those expansions satisfy $\forall x_1,\dots, x_l. \phi$.
-We claim that the disjoint union $\bA^*$ of $\bA_1^*$ and $\bA_2^*$ also satisfies $\forall x_1,\dots, x_l. \phi$; otherwise, there would be a clause $\psi$ in $\phi$ and elements $a_1,\dots,a_q$ of $A_1 \cup A_2$ such that $\psi(a_1,\dots,a_q)$ is false in $\bA^*$.
-Since $\bA_1^*$ and $\bA_2^*$ satisfy $\forall x_1,\dots,x_l. \psi(x_1,\dots,x_l)$, there must be $i,j$ such that $a_i \in A_1$ and $a_j \in A_2$.
+In other words, there is a $\sigma$-expansion $\bA_1^*$ of $\bA_1$ and a $\sigma$-expansion $\bA_2^*$ of $\bA_2$ such that those expansions satisfy $\forall \bar x. \phi$.
+We claim that the disjoint union $\bA^*$ of $\bA_1^*$ and $\bA_2^*$ also satisfies $\forall \bar x. \phi$; otherwise, there would be a clause $\psi$ in $\phi$ and elements $a_1,\dots,a_q$ of $A_1 \cup A_2$ such that $\psi(a_1,\dots,a_q)$ is false in $\bA^*$.
+Since $\bA_1^*$ and $\bA_2^*$ satisfy $\forall \bar x. \psi$, there must be $i,j$ such that $a_i \in A_1$ and $a_j \in A_2$.
 But then the canonical database for $\psi$ is disconnected, a contradiction.